 To prepare the rice, gather a few cups of good quality basmati rice into a bowl.
 Rinse several times, covering the rice with water then pouring it out until the water runs clear.
 Then fill the bowl with water one more time until the rice is covered and set aside to soak for 30 minutes to an hour.

 To cook the rice, start by adding olive oil into a pan with high sides.
 Chop onions and add to the hot oil along with salt.
-Sauté and cook on medium high until golden.
+The onions will add a delicious aromatic flavor to the otherwise simple rice.
+Sauté and cook on medium high until golden—this should take about 15 minutes.
 Then add two teaspoons of the seasoning mix and toast for an additional two minutes.

 The Fish

 Any firm white fish fillet will work for this dish, like cod, tilapia, or sea bass.
+I love to use a nice fat tilapia for my sayadieh.
 Pat the fish dry then cut the fillets evenly to make 2-3 inch pieces and place in a bowl.
 Sprinkle over spices and mix well to coat each fish and set aside to marinate.

 When ready to cook, heat a heavy bottom pan on high and add a neutral oil.
 Add the fish in an even layer and cook until golden brown on both sides.
 Remove from heat and serve over the rice.